 I got started in piano technology at the University of Wisconsin in Madison and I got my tuning skills up to speed at the Berklee College of Music in Boston from which I also graduated with a degree in Composition.
 Then my technical career hit the fast track.

 I spent the next 7 years with Kimball International, maker of the Kimball Piano and owner (at that time) of Bosendorfer pianos.
 Bosendorfer, as you may know, is located in Vienna Austria and is generally regarded as one of the finest (and most expensive) pianos in the world.
 This was an incredible opportunity in that I learned high volume piano manufacturing as well as low volume, quality, craft built piano making from Bosendorfer.

 I trained at the Bosendorfer factory in Vienna and spent the next several years traveling around North America preparing Bosendorfer pianos for concerts, artists, customers and dealers.
-I’ve prepared pianos on the stages of most of important concert halls in the US, including Carnegie, Avery Fischer, Alice Tully, Detroit, Chicago, LA, San Francisco, for some really great pianists.
-It would be a little pretentious for me to list them, but I can say they have run the gamut from Victor Borge to Frank Sinatra with Garrick Ohlsson, Andras Schiff and Oscar Peterson in the mix.
+I’ve prepared pianos on the stages of most of the important concert halls in the US, including Carnegie, Avery Fischer, Alice Tully, Detroit, Chicago, LA, San Francisco, for some really great pianists.

 As my career progressed, I spent 12 years with Yamaha as Director of Artist Services.
 In this position I managed the relationships and logistics of the Yamaha piano concert service program, including working with Elton John, Andre Watts, Chick Corea and many others.